drlocke/FPV-KA_Community_Firefox-Affiliation-Plugin/README.md

 We're planning to add this addon to the firefox store when the development is done.

-This plugin is reviewed and verified by Google.
+This plugin is reviewed and verified by Mozilla.
-You can add it to your browsere here: https://addons.mozilla.org/de/firefox/addon/fpv-ka-affiliation-plugin
+You can find it in the addons store: https://addons.mozilla.org/de/firefox/addon/fpv-ka-affiliation-plugin